 I started the draft for this post quite a while back when I wrote about the COVID pandemic being better suited to introverts than extroverts.
 I thought I’d treat to tease apart the constructs of loneliness, social anxiety, and introversion/extroversion, similar to a post I did quite some time ago about introversion, shyness, and social anxiety.

-To start off, what’s a construct?
-It’s something that psychologist as being something intangible that’s distinct from other intangible things, which gives us a way of talking about something like loneliness even though it’s not a literal thing.
+To start off, what’s a psychological construct?
+It’s a representation of an intangible thing that gives us a way to talk about that thing and distinguish it from other intangible things.
 Loneliness, social anxiety (disordered or not), and introversion/extroversion are distinct constructs, although they may have areas of overlap.
 Because they’re distinct, the presence of one doesn’t automatically mean the presence of another.

 Defining the psychological constructs